AdKats/AdKats/README.md

     If you find any bugs, please submit them <a href="https://github.com/ColColonCleaner/AdKats/issues?state=open" target="_blank">HERE</a> and they will be fixed ASAP.
 </p>
 <p>
-    AdKats was inspired by the gaming community A Different Kind (ADK).
+    AdKats was inspired by the gaming community A Different Kind (ADK), and created by ColColonCleaner.
     Visit <a href="http://www.adkgamers.com/" target="_blank">http://www.adkgamers.com/</a> to say thanks!
 </p>
 <h2>Dependencies</h2>